Winter in Argentina: Top 5 Destinations

 3. Bariloche in winter

 A great place to experience a true Patagonian winter, Bariloche is known for its picturesque snowy slopes, log cabin resorts, and spectacular skiing conditions.
-Make sure you pack plenty of warm clothes since temperatures in Bariloche during winter can be nose-numbing at times.
+Make sure you pack plenty of warm clothes since a trip to Bariloche during winter can be nose-numbing at times.
 Winter enthusiasts will find plenty of fun activities to enjoy in this scenic mountain retreat in Argentina.

 - Hit the slopes!
 Bariloche has some of the best places to ski in the country